 Multidisciplinary study of intergroup relations, with emphasis on historical, sociological, and social psychological issues in the study of American minority groups.
-GE: Values and Culture.
+GE: Diversity and Inclusion.

 How people use drugs for recreation, performance enhancement, and medical treatment; implications for drug control, treatment, and public policy.

 Interdisciplinary service-learning course; Mexican culture and history through community-based service project, assigned readings, and discussion; includes a required spring break trip to Mexico.
 Same as CLAS:3200.

 The socially constructed nature of mental illness; theoretical perspectives and research on social antecedents and social consequences of mental health.
 Prerequisites: SOC:1010 or SOC:1220 or SOC:1030.